oscar-stack/vagrant-auto_network/README.markdown

 Caveats
 -------

-The default pool range has been hardcoded as '10.20.1.2/24', pending the ability to query the host virtual network adapters for their configuration.
+The default pool range has been hardcoded as '10.20.1.2/24' and is assigned to the first VM provider, usually VirtualBox.
+New pools are created for other providers by incrementing the second octet to create a new '/24'.
-To change this, add the following _before_ the Vagrant configuration block:
+To change the starting range, add the following to a Vagrantfile _before_ the Vagrant configuration block:

     AutoNetwork.default_pool = '172.16.0.0/24'

+A '/24' should always be used as the default pool in order for multiple providers to be supported correctly.
+If VMs that use `auto_network` assigned IP addresses have already been created, then the AutoNetwork pool file will have to be cleared:

+    ~/.vagrant.d/auto_network/pool.yaml

+Running `vagrant reload` on existing VMs will assign new IP addresses from the newly configured IP range.

+The AutoNetwork pool is currently shared across all Vagrant environments which means it is not possible to configure a separate range per-Vagrantfile.

 Contact
 -------